 Luckily, there are many different camping options for holidaymakers.
 We give you some of our favorites – each in a different stunning setting – further down in this article.

 Wild camping in the Yorkshire Dales is technically illegal, however people still do it.
 If you can’t be swayed to stay at a campsite, we have more information on wild camping in the Dales – and tips to be a considerate camper – later on too.

-So it’s time to grab your tent, walking boots, and some good company – let’s begin your Yorkshire Dales camping adventure!
+So grab your tent, walking boots, and some good company.
+Let’s begin your Yorkshire Dales camping adventure!

 The lush green Dales have been a popular camping destination for decades, thanks to the timeless towns and remarkable scenery here.

 Many campsites are also located close to some of the main walking, hiking and cycling routes, and so can be a good place to stay if you are planning a multi-day walking or cycling holiday such as the Pennine Way, Three Peaks, or Coast to Coast walk.